zenitheesc/Platform-Lib/README.md

 ## Notes
 If you're using an arduino (or esp-idf) implementation, put the `#include "platform/platform.h" after includes to other arduino (or esp-idf) libraries.
-Check issue #43.

 ## Specification